arclabs561/runctl/docs/MISSING_PARADIGMS.md

 # Missing Paradigms and Architectural Patterns

-Based on research of Rust CLI best practices and ML orchestration patterns (2024), this document identifies critical missing paradigms in `trainctl`.
+Based on research of Rust CLI best practices and ML orchestration patterns (2024), this document identifies critical missing paradigms in `runctl`.

 ## Critical Missing Patterns